Fordi/recipes/Ranch.md

 1. Crush to a fine powder in mortar and pestle

-("fine" is important here; you need small particles to encourage a good emulsion)
+("fine" is important here; you need small particles to encourage a good emulsion).
+If you stop here, and add 4 tbsp of dry milk powder, you've made a packet of dry ranch dressing.

+#### Yolk

+* 1 egg

+1. Run under room-temperature water for about 2 minutes
+2. Crack egg and separate yolk and whites into rammekins

 ### Acid